Computer-Deconstruction-Lab/CDL_learn_to_program/README.md

 The Computer Deconstruction Laboratory at the InfoAge Science and History Museum offers a free introduction to progamming workshop.
-The workshop uses a Arduino Uno to introduce beginners to programs
+The workshop uses a Arduino Uno to introduce beginners to programming

 All of the wiring uses snap circuits https://shop.elenco.com/consumers/brands/snap-circuits.html